LL.M. and Executive LL.M. Programs

-A prospective LL.M. or E-LL.M. applicant in his or her final year of study toward the first degree in law is eligible to apply only if he or she will complete all necessary requirements for the degree by the start date of the intended program (August for full-time programs in New York City, and early May for the dual-degree program in Singapore).
+A prospective LL.M. or E-LL.M. applicant in his or her final year of study toward the first degree in law is eligible to apply only if he or she will complete all necessary requirements for the degree by the start date of the intended program (August for full-time programs).

 A prospective J.S.D. student who is currently enrolled in a graduate law degree program at an ABA-accredited law school in the United States (including NYU School of Law) or a non-U.S. law school approved by its foreign equivalent, and will have earned a graduate law degree prior to enrollment, may apply to the J.S.D. program for the Fall semester following the completion of the advanced degree.

 A.P.C. in Taxation Program

 A candidate for the Advanced Professional Certificate (A.P.C.) in Taxation must hold the first degree in law (J.D. or LL.B.) from a law school that is approved by the Section of Legal Education of the American Bar Association.
 A prospective applicant in his or her final year of study toward the first degree in law is eligible to apply only if he or she will complete all necessary requirements to receive the first degree in law by the start date of the certificate program.
 Applicants with a U.S. J.D. degree who already hold or are pursuing an LL.M. degree from an accredited law school may apply to the A.P.C. program.
 However, if admitted, they will still be required to complete prerequisites to gain access to more advanced classes, if applicable.